-Swimming southwest from the Sargasso Sea The Gulf Stream is such a powerful current seems counterintuitive for an eel trying to ul- that the eels could wriggle in a spread of ditimately go northeast, Putman says.
-But com- rections to get swept up in its flow.
-Now, the bearing would push eels into the Gulf Stream, use a similar magnetic map to get back to the whisking them off to Europe.
+Swimming southwest from the Sargasso Sea The Gulf Stream is such a powerful current whisking them off to Europe.
 Catching a more Sargasso Sea.
-Adults follow a meandering recircuitous ride on a current is probably more turn route that might take more than a year to across the North Atlantic, says Putman.
+Adults follow a meandering recircuitous ride on a current is probably more turn route that might take more than a year to efficient for the eels than swimming directly complete, previous research suggests.
+But across the North Atlantic, says Putman.